tatsath/autointerp/README.md

 - **Precision > 0.8**: Reliable when activated
 - **Recall > 0.6**: Catches relevant cases well

+**Note:** AutoInterp Full includes graceful handling of Chrome dependencies for plotting.
+If Chrome is not available, plots will be saved as HTML files instead of PDFs.

 ## 🚀 How to Run

 ### AutoInterp Lite - Find Relevant Features